PowerShellEmpire/PowerTools/PowerView/README.md

-    Get-NetComputer                 -   gets a list of all current servers in the domain Get-NetPrinter                  -   gets an array of all current computers objects in a domain Get-NetOU                       -   gets data for domain organization units Get-NetGuidOU                   -   finds domain OUs linked to a specific GUID Get-NetGroup                    -   gets a list of all current groups in a domain Get-NetGroupMember              -   gets a list of all current users in a specified domain group Get-NetLocalGroup               -   gets the members of a localgroup on a remote host or hosts Add-NetGroupUser                -   adds a local or domain user to a local or domain group Get-NetFileServer               -   get a list of file servers used by current domain users Get-DFSshares                   -   gets a list of all distribute file system shares on a domain Get-NetShare                    -   gets share information for a specified server Get-NetLoggedon                 -   gets users actively logged onto a specified server Get-NetSession                  -   gets active sessions on a specified server
+    Get-NetComputer                 -   gets a list of all current servers in the domain Get-NetPrinter                  -   gets an array of all current computers objects in a domain Get-NetOU                       -   gets data for domain organization units Get-NetSite                     -   gets current sites in a domain Get-NetSubnet                   -   gets registered subnets for a domain Get-NetGroup                    -   gets a list of all current groups in a domain Get-NetGroupMember              -   gets a list of all current users in a specified domain group Get-NetLocalGroup               -   gets the members of a localgroup on a remote host or hosts Add-NetGroupUser                -   adds a local or domain user to a local or domain group Get-NetFileServer               -   get a list of file servers used by current domain users Get-DFSshare                    -   gets a list of all distribute file system shares on a domain Get-NetShare                    -   gets share information for a specified server Get-NetLoggedon                 -   gets users actively logged onto a specified server Get-NetSession                  -   gets active sessions on a specified server